 Numbers of genera and species for each vascular epiphyte and lithophyte known in Belize, divided below into seed plants and spore-bearing plants.
 The combined total is: 34 families, 183 genera, and 656 species.

-Acknowledgments: Selby Gardens thanks its partners at Ian Anderson’s Caves Branch Botanical Garden and Ian Anderson’s Caves Branch Adventure Company for financial support and for the help of its talented staff, especially the horticulturists and guides.
+Acknowledgments: Selby Gardens thanks its partners at Ian Anderson’s Caves Branch Jungle Lodge for financial support and for the help of its talented staff, especially the horticulturists and guides.
 The Environmental Resource Institute of the University of Belize also participated on several expeditions and provided logistical support and access to the national herbarium in Belmopan, and the Belize Forestry Department also provided significant logistical assistance.
 Several other organizations and individuals provided greatly appreciated logistical and other support: Lamanai Outpost, Chan Chich Lodge, Belcampo Lodge, Inn by the Sea, Mountain Equestrian Trails, Bull Run Overseas, BFREE, Friends of Conservation and Development, Peter Durhager, Mike Bogaert, Roni Martinez, and Tony Rath.
 Dale Kammerlohr generously provided financial support for travel and fieldwork.